ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 - Remote control of a Arma / DayZ Epoch server, allowing you to start / stop / restart the server remotely from discord.
 - Automatic backups of the server's database.
 - Manually backup the server's database.
+- Easily restore your database from a backup.
 - Add custom commands to the discord server that can call other batch files.

 ## Installation